tymontiphy/bank-account-project/README.md

 - [Acknowledgments](#acknowledgments)

 ## Introduction
-The Bank Account Management System is a Python-based application designed to manage user accounts and perform banking transactions.
+The Banking hub is a Python-based application designed to manage user accounts and perform banking transactions.
 It uses SQLAlchemy as the ORM for database interactions and Alembic for database migrations.

 ## Features
 - User account creation